impostorsguides/impostorsguides.github.io/rbenv/part-2/2-x-content.md

 }
 ```

 With this test, we pass the `-n` flag when `echo`ing the expected version number to the new version file.
-This flag asserts that the shell does not append a trailing newline character to the file, as is normally standard behavior for this command.
+This flag tells the shell to not append a trailing newline character to the file, which it usually would do.
 We then run the `version-file-read` command and assert that it was successful, and that the expected version number was sent to STDOUT.

+### When the version number ends with a carriage return

 Next test: